 Now I’m older and wiser, with excellent credit, and I’ve learned that it’s generally not a good idea to borrow or lend money to a friend.
 Still, there may be times you’re tempted to run by the bank to withdraw money to help a friend in need.

-Click or swipe for 6 signs that loaning money to a friend “might” turn out fine.
+Below are six signs that loaning money to a friend “might” turn out fine.

 Click here to sign up for our free financial education email course.

 1. You know the person well

 If you’ve known someone for years – or better yet, decades – you’ve had plenty of opportunities to observe their character.
 If your friend has a history of responsible financial and ethical behavior, you’re still taking a risk but at least it’s a low risk.

 On the other hand, it may be tempting to loan your best clubbing buddy that you met a few months ago $500 so she can get her car fixed and continue partying with you every weekend.
 Don’t do it.
 She’ll probably dance away to become a distant memory one day, just like the money you loaned her.

 2. Your friend paid back an earlier loan

 If you’ve loaned money to a friend before, and he paid you back on time, that’s a good sign that he’ll pay back the money you loan him again.
 There’s no guarantee, of course, and you’re still risking damage to the friendship if he defaults or drags his fee on repayment.